 His expertise in investment management and philanthropic services, coupled with his heartfelt engagement in the community and commitment to educating and empowering clients, attracted him to join the Syntrinsic team.

-Active in the Denver community, Jim serves as a mentor and mentor ambassador with City Year Denver, is a regular volunteer at his church’s food pantry, recently served on Mile High United Way’s finance/investment committee, and is an alumni of the Downtown Denver Partnership’s Leadership Program.
+Active in the community, Jim serves on the Board of Directors for the Aurora Public Schools Foundation, as a mentor with City Year Denver, is a regular volunteer at his church’s food pantry, recently served on Mile High United Way’s finance/investment committee, and is an alumni of the Downtown Denver Partnership Leadership Program.

 Originally from Arkansas, Jim earned a bachelor’s degree in business administration from Harding University and moved to Colorado shortly after graduation.
 He has earned many industry licenses over the years, including his FINRA Series 7, 24, and 66, as well as his Certified Financial Planner (CFP®) and Certified Investment Management Analyst (CIMA®) certifications.